Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/README.md

 # Distributed-Fintech-Infrastructure-Testbed

 ## Final Update: Dissertation Submitted
 This is the last update for mobile fintech infrastructure app.
-The *Zyzzyva* is uploaded to test the transaction based on Zyzzyva.
-The *TestPBFT* and *TestZyzzyva* are two project files for performance measurement for batch trsaction with PBFT and Zyzzyva.
+The dictionary *Zyzzyva* is uploaded to test the transaction based on Zyzzyva.
+The dictionary *TestPBFT* and *TestZyzzyva* are two project files for performance measurement for batch trsaction with PBFT and Zyzzyva.
 Please install the Android Studio before running these files.

 Thank You!